Have you ever been sick, or caring for someone and needed some some extra help?

 2- WHAT can we do if it’s not obvious?

-3- Look hard and pray about it.
+3- Look hard and pray about HOW to help.
 Here’s an example from my own experience.

 Some years back, a family in our neighborhood had a very young son who was diagnosed with cancer.
 Needless to say, it was a scary and trying time for also their extended family and those of us in the neighborhood who knew and cared about them.